Function to check if a singly linked list is palindrome

 If both above conditions are true then return true.

-The idea is to use function call stack as container.
+The idea is to use function call stack as a container.
 Recursively traverse till the end of list.
-When we return from last NULL, we will be at last node.
+When we return from last NULL, we will be at the last node.
 The last node to be compared with first node of list.

 Thanks to Sharad Chandra for suggesting this approach.